sikadali/java_todolist/README.md

 # Make a ToDoList with JavaFX
 Objective : work on database and GUI skills.
+I worked on Intellj IDEA with JavaFX and MySQL.

-## Requirements
+## Possible improvements
-- User can login
+- User registration & login
-- User can create a task
-- User can manage them by priority order
-- Tasks' state automaitically updates by time
+- Better design of the UI
+- Switching scenes
+- Use of the pattern Observer for better interactions between model & view